Women Praying In the Masjid

 Nafi’ narrated from Ibn Umar: A wife of Umar (RA) used to attend Fajr and Isha in congregation at the masjid.
 People asked her, “Why do you go out even though you know Umar (RA) does not like that?”
 She said, “What prevents him from telling me not to go then?”
 What prevented him was that the Prophet (SAW) said, “Do not prevent the female servants of Allah from the masjids of Allah.”
 (Sahih Bukhari)

-Abu Dharr (RA) said: [When three nights remained of Ramadan], the Prophet (SAW) called his family and wives and led us [in Qiyam ul-Layl in the masjid] until we feared mising suhur.
+Abu Dharr (RA) said (in a long hadith): [When three nights remained of Ramadan], the Prophet (SAW) called his family and wives and led us [in Qiyam ul-Layl at the masjid] until we feared missing suhur.
 (Sunan Tirmidhi; Hasan Sahih)

 The Prophet Forbade Preventing Women From the Masjid